 What are some of the evening activities that are planned for the campers?

 Fun and exciting after evening activities are an important part of the SMRC experience and are carefully planned by the staff.
-Evening activities include a talent show, a scavenger hunt, outdoor volleyball games, corn hole, camp dance, ultimate Frisbee, and more.
+Evening activities include a talent show, dance, a scavenger hunt, outdoor volleyball games, corn hole, ultimate Frisbee, and more.

 Does the Health & Release Form need to be signed by a doctor?